https%3A%2F%2Fmedia.mrfixitstips.co.uk%2Fmain%2F2026%2F05%2FWorld Cup group guide

 Manager and tactics

-Hong Myung-bo used a 4-2-3-1 system throughout qualification, but he has increasingly favoured back-three and back-five formations against stronger opposition.
+Hong Myung-bo has increasingly moved towards a back-three system against stronger opponents.
+South Korea are now more cautious than in previous years, prioritising defensive structure while looking to release their attacking players quickly in transition.
 Son Heung-min is expected to operate centrally, with support arriving from wide areas and overlapping wing-backs.

 Key player

-Now playing for Los Angeles FC in MLS, Son Heung-min remains the nation’s biggest attacking threat.
-The former Tottenham Hotspur captain is closing in on South Korea’s all-time scoring record and still possesses the movement and finishing quality to decide tight matches.
+Now playing for Los Angeles FC in MLS, Son Heung-min remains South Korea's biggest attacking threat.
+The former Tottenham Hotspur captain is closing in on the national scoring record and still possesses the movement and finishing quality to decide tight matches.

 Czech Republic